 - Salt and pepper

 - Remove husk from tomatillos and rinse them to remove the sticky substance.
 Place them in a small saucepan, cover with water.
 Bring to a boil then reduce the heat and simmer 10 minutes.
 Drain and place the tomatillos whole in a blender or a food processor fitted with the steel blade.
-Add the jalapeño, onion, garlic, 1/2 teaspoon salt and half the cilantro.
+Add the jalapeño, onion, garlic, 1/2 teaspoon salt, fresh ground pepper, and half the cilantro.
 Blend until smooth.

 - Rinse your saucepan and heat it over medium-high heat until it is nice and hot (test with a drop of water, it should sizzle and evaporate immediately).
-Add the oil to the hot pan then add the blended tomatillo puree.
+Add the oil to the hot pan, then add the blended tomatillo puree.
 Be careful as it may splatter.

-- Cook, stirring often, until the puree thickens and leaves a canal when you run a spatula down the middle.
-Add the stock, stir together, bring to a simmer.
-Simmer, stirring often, for 15 to 20 minutes until the mixture has thickened and reduced slightly.
+- Cook about 10 minutes, stirring often, until the puree thickens a bit.
+Add the stock, stir together, bring to a gentle boil.
+Simmer, uncovered, stirring often, for another 15 to 20 minutes until the mixture has thickened and reduced.

-- Remove from the heat, transfer back to the blender, and add the other half of the cilantro.
-Blend until smooth.
+- Just before serving, transfer the salsa back to the blender, and add the other half of the cilantro.
+Blend until smooth and serve.

 - While the salsa is simmering, preheat the oven to 425 degrees.
-Cover a baking sheet with foil, and lightly oil the foil.
+Cover a baking sheet with parchment paper.
 Place the salmon on top.
 Season with salt and pepper.
 Bake in the oven for 12 to 15 minutes depending on the thickness of your salmon.